futtta/ao_critcss_aas/readme.txt

 1. You will see a "Critical CSS"-tab in Autoptimize.
 1. Enter the API key from your [https://criticalcss.com](https://criticalcss.com/account/api-keys?aff=1)
 1. (optional): create a default rule which can be used if no automated rule applies.
 1. (optional): create manual Path-based rules for specific pages to override automated rules.
-If you leave the critical CSS field of path-based rules empty, the plugin will automatically extract it.
+If you leave the critical CSS field of path-based rules empty, the plugin will automatically generate it.
 1. To get critical CSS going, make sure there are requests coming in that are not served by a page cache

 == Frequently Asked Questions ==